sethchang27/flight-price-predictor/README.md

 The system predicts flight prices using a comprehensive set of features including airline, route, timing, duration, and seasonality factors.
 The model achieves **83.4% explained variance (R²)** with an RMSE of 0.209 on log-transformed prices, demonstrating strong predictive performance across diverse flight scenarios.

+After initial experimentation and EDA in notebooks, python modules were created using scikit-learn encoder and pipeline objects to mimic real life production-style workflows.

 ### Key Differentiators

 - **Statistical Feature Selection**: Multi-method correlation analysis using Pearson, Spearman, Mutual Information, Point-Biserial, and ANOVA F-tests